jgm/gitit/README.markdown

   `answer1, answer2, ...` are the valid responses.
 The user must provide a valid response in order to create an account.

-- `useRecaptcha` specifies whether to use the [reCAPTCHA] service to provide captchas for user registration.
+- `useRecaptcha` is either `True` or `False`.
+It specifies whether to use the [reCAPTCHA] service to provide captchas for user registration.

-- `recaptchaPublicKey` is a reCAPTCHA public key (which can be obtained free of charge by signing up at the [reCAPTCHA] site).
+- `recaptchaPublicKey` and `recaptchaPrivateKey` are [reCAPTCHA] keys, which can be obtained free of charge at

-- `recaptchaPrivateKey` is the reCAPTCHA private key that goes with the public key.
+  <http://recaptcha.net/api/getkey>.
+The values of these fields are ignored
+  if `useRecaptcha` is set to `False`.

 [reCAPTCHA]: http://recaptcha.net